mkerstner/zend-multipage-forms/README.md

 It features support for *complex multi-page forms*, built-in *breadcrumb navigation* and a final *verification* step based on a CAPTCHA field.

+Also includes functionality to directly jump to steps in your multi-page form.
+Furthermore, you are able to specify custom view scripts for each step individually.

 The original idea was published here: http://www.kerstner.at/2012/01/implementing-multi-page-forms-using-the-zend-framework/